Markov chains revisited: Discrete-time chains I: the basics

 \subsubsection{Overview of the chapter}

 We begin by defining the chains through an algorithm used to simulate them in practice (Section~\ref{sec:dtdef}).
-Next, we formalise the idea of the chain's history-to-date with the filtration it generates and prove our first version of the Markov property which states that, conditioned on the present, the chain's past and future are independent (Section~\ref{sec:dtmarkov}).
+Next, we formalise the idea of the chain's history-to-date with the filtration it generates and prove our first version of the Markov property stating that, conditioned on the present, the chain's past and future are independent (Section~\ref{sec:dtmarkov}).
 We then pause for a moment to introduce a very simple, but very instructive, example (Section~\ref{sec:gamblers}).
-We resume our treatment of the theory in Section~\ref{sec:dtlawsintro} where we introduce the time-varying law (describing where the chain is at different points in time) and use the Markov property to derive a recursion that expresses time-varying law in terms of the \emph{one-step matrix} (describing the chain's next position conditioned on its present position) and the \emph{initial distribution} (describing the chain's starting location).
+We resume our treatment of the theory in Section~\ref{sec:dtlawsintro} where we introduce the time-varying law (describing the chain's location as a function of time) and use the Markov property to derive a recursion expressing the time-varying law in terms of the \emph{one-step matrix} (describing the chain's next position conditioned on its present position) and the \emph{initial distribution} (describing the chain's starting location).

-In Section~\ref{sec:pathlaw}, we take a very important step: we stop viewing the chain as a collection of random variables taking values in the state space and instead view it as a single random variable taking values in the space of possible paths (the \emph{path space}).
-Then we take a moment to give an equivalent description of the Markov chains in terms of martingales (Section~\ref{sec:martin}) which, as we will see in Section~\ref{sec:dynkindt}, is key in studying the statistics of the chain at random points in time (e.g., the first time that the chain enters some set of interest) instead of deterministic one (e.g., time-step number $10$).
-Capitalising on our new path space and martingale perspectives, we show in Section~\ref{sec:otherdef} that we are not doing anything wrong by using the particular definition of the chain given in Section~\ref{sec:dtdef} instead other definitions found elsewhere: all these definition are equivalent in the sense that they lead to the same distribution, or \emph{path law}, on the space of paths.
+In Section~\ref{sec:pathlaw}, we take a very important step: we stop viewing the chain as a sequence of random variables each taking values in the state space and instead regard it as a single random variable taking values in the space of possible sequences of states (the \emph{path space}).
+We then take a moment to give an equivalent description of the chains in terms of martingales (Section~\ref{sec:martin}) which, as we will see in Section~\ref{sec:dynkindt}, proves key when studying the statistics of the chain at random points in time (e.g.\ the first time that the chain enters some set of interest) instead of deterministic one (e.g.\ time-step number $10$).
+Capitalising on our new path space and martingale perspectives, we show in Section~\ref{sec:otherdef} that we are not doing anything wrong by using the particular definition of the chain given in Section~\ref{sec:dtdef} instead other definitions found elsewhere: all these definitions are equivalent in the sense that they lead to the same distribution, or \emph{path law}, on the path space.